 The title area is used to place the main text content related to the object.
-The title area is limited to 3 lines of text, (title, subtitle, and footnote) and is the only mandatory content for the object cell.
+The title area is limited to 3 lines of text, (title, subtitle, and caption) and is the only mandatory content for the object cell.

 E. Tags (Optional)

 Tags are identifiers that can be added to objects such as categories, groupings, or categorizations.
 Tags should be concise.
 When using Tags, please maintain wording to a maximum of two words.

 Avatar Row is a collection of inline user images that indicate a group of users associated with the object.
 Use Avatar Row to indicate users in a meeting, users assigned to a task, or users in a message thread.